PuffyDucks/lunalandwiki/content/Fall 2024/ECS122A/Quiz Preps/Quiz 1 Solutions.md

     for(i=1 to n^3)
            print "meow :3"
 ```
-## Problem 5;
+## Problem 5
-v3 update: the lack of a base case here was an error. treat the code as if there was an
+v3 update: the lack of a base case here was an error. treat the code as if there were one
 ### Given code can you write the recurrence
 ```
 foo( int n)